PX4/PX4-user_guide/en/hardware/drone_parts.md

 # Hardware Hardware Selection & Setup

-This section contains information the components that mauy be used in a drone, and how they are set up.
+This section contains information the components that might be used in a drone, and how they are set up.

 <!-- Add new list here